mateuszniechwiej/Ms-1-LP/README.md

 ## User Stories
 ###  As a first-time visitor :
-  1. I want to intuitively navigate through the website(with the main focus on mobile devices).
+  1. I want to intuitively navigate through the website(with the focus on mobile devices).
   2. I want to find information about the product and services the company offers.
   3. I want to find about the opening times in each location the product is offered.
   4. I want to be able to locate the Cafe and the remaining ice-cream shops.
-  5. I want to know what facilities are available in each location (like parking, seat in/out, "is coffee/drinks available and other deserts?", "can I pay with a card?").
+  5. I want to know what facilities are available in each location (like parking, seat in/out, "is coffee available and other deserts?"; "can I pay with a card?").
   6. I want to view the current company **"Menu"**.
   7. I want to find reviews about this company on social media.
   8. I want to find photos or videos of the places and products.